MakeSchool-Tutorials/Doodler-Cpp/P1-New-Project/content.md

 ![Blank terminal window](newTerminal.png)

-We're going to navigate to the Cocos2d Console tool in Terminal so we can execute it.
+We're going to navigate to the Cocos2d Console tool in Terminal so we can run it.

 > [action]
 >